 Finally, the heat anticipator is an electrical resistance wire mounted on a center disc connected to the bimetallic coil.
 It is adjustable to allow fine-tuning of when the thermostat turns the furnace blower on and off.
 The bimetallic thermostat has modes for heating and cooling and fan positions for on/off and automatic.
 It is not programmable.

 02 of 04

 The mechanical contact thermostat uses a simple mechanical contact instead of a mercury contact switch.
 Like a mercury contact thermostat, a mechanical thermostat uses a bimetallic coil (to open or close the mechanical contact points) and includes a heat anticipator.
 Some older versions of mechanical contact thermostats used a straight blade bimetallic strip rather than a coiled strip.
 They are a bit less accurate but work under the same principle.

 The digital thermostat is an electronic version of the simple mechanical thermostat.
 It uses electronic controls instead of a bimetallic coil to sense temperature changes and is much more accurate.
 These thermostats usually have large, easy-to-read displays and are often used to replace older mechanical thermostats.
 Digital thermostats have modes for heating and cooling and fan positions for on/off and automatic, but they are not programmable.

 Electronic Programmable Thermostat

 The electronic programmable thermostat takes the digital thermostat and gives it a "brain."
-It has user controls that allow you to set the days of the week, time, temperature, override, temporary temperature hold, and custom programming.
-The electronic programmable thermostat can save energy by allowing you to set back your heat at night or when you are away.
-These thermostats allow the weekday, Saturday, or Sunday settings to be different and even tell you when you need to change your... furnace filter!
+It has user controls that allow you to set the days of the week, the time, and the temperature, as well as custom programming functions.
+An electronic programmable thermostat can save energy by allowing you to set back your heat at night or when you are away.
+You can also set different programs for weekdays and weekends, and some can even tell you when you need to change your furnace filter.